 - 4. These Guidelines are intended for use by the supervisory authorities to ensure a consistent application and enforcement of the GDPR and express the EDPB's common understanding of the provisions of Article 83 GDPR. - 5.
-The aim of these Guidelines is to create harmonized starting points as a common orientation, on the basis of which the calculation of administrative fines in individual cases can take place.
+The aim of these Guidelines is to create harmonised starting points as a common orientation, on the basis of which the calculation of administrative fines in individual cases can take place.
 However, it is settled case law that any such guidance need not be as specific as to allow a controller or processor to make a precise mathematical calculation of the expected fine3.
-It is emphasized throughout these Guidelines that the final amount of the fine depends on all the circumstances of the case.
-The EDPB therefore envisages harmonization on the starting points and methodology used to calculate a fine, rather than harmonization on the outcome. - 6.
-These Guidelines can be seen as following a step-by-step approach, though supervisory authorities are not obliged to to follow all steps if they are not applicable in a given case, nor to provide reasoning surrounding aspects of the Guidelines that are not applicable. - 7.
+It is emphasised throughout these Guidelines that the final amount of the fine depends on all the circumstances of the case.
+The EDPB therefore envisages harmonisation on the starting points and methodology used to calculate a fine, rather than harmonisation on the outcome. - 6.
+These Guidelines can be seen as following a step-by-step approach, though supervisory authorities are not obliged to follow all steps if they are not applicable in a given case, nor to provide reasoning surrounding aspects of the Guidelines that are not applicable.
+Although, reasoning should at least include the factors which led to determining the level of seriousness, the turnover which is applied, and the aggravating and mitigating factors that were applied. - 7.
 Notwithstanding these Guidelines, supervisory authorities remain subject to all procedural obligations under national and EU law, including the duty to state reasons for their decisions and their obligations under the one stop shop mechanism.
 In that light, although the supervisory authorities are required to provide sufficient reasoning for their findings in accordance with national and EU law, these guidelines should not be interpreted as requiring the supervisory authority to state the exact starting amount or quantify the precise impact of each aggravating or mitigating circumstance.
 Moreover, mere reference to these Guidelines cannot replace the reasoning to be provided in a specific case. - 8.
 The Guidelines will be reviewed on an ongoing basis, as practices in the EU and the EEA are developed.
-It should be noted that, with the exception of Denmark and Estonia4, supervisory authorities are authorized to issue administrative fines, which are binding if not appealed.
+It should be noted that, with the exception of Denmark and Estonia4, supervisory authorities are authorised to issue administrative fines, which are binding if not appealed.
 Thus, over time, both administrative and judicial practice will further develop.